-Clio Barnard’s ‘Dark River’ will debut as a world premiere at the Toronto International Film Festival 2017 (07 – 17 September) in the Platform section.
+Clio Barnard’s ‘Dark River’ debuted as a world premiere at the Toronto International Film Festival 2017 in the Platform section on Sunday 10th September.
 The highly anticipated drama filmed in the region in 2016 with investment from Screen Yorkshire’s Yorkshire Content Fund.

 Written and directed by Barnard (The Arbor, The Selfish Giant), this moving tale of family secrets stars Ruth Wilson (“The Affair”, Saving Mr Banks), Mark Stanley (Star Wars: The Force Awakens, “Game of Thrones”) and Sean Bean (Lord of the Rings, GoldenEye).
 ‘Dark River’ is produced by Clio Barnard’s long-term producer Tracy O’Riordan (The Arbor, The Selfish Giant) of Moonspun Films with Left Bank Pictures’ Lila Rawlings, Andy Harries and Suzanne Mackie executive producing.
 Further executive producers are Lizzie Francke, Rose Garnett, Polly Stokes, Hugo Heppell and Meroë Candy.